 The new legislation has, however, retained some provisions under Matrimonial Causes Act 1973 enabling a party to object to a conditional Divorce Order being made final in certain limited circumstances:

 To consider one party’s financial position after divorce.
 This is not to contest the divorce proceedings but a right to postpone the conditional Divorce Order becoming final in appropriate circumstances, for example where one party may lose pension rights on divorce.

 In certain cases of religious marriage, to ensure both parties also take the necessary steps to dissolve their religious marriage.

 A similar process to the new divorce procedure applies to the dissolution of a Civil Partnership, and the more rarely used Judicial Separation procedure.

-The new procedure will not apply to proceedings for divorce that have started before the commencement date, which is yet to be announced.
+The new procedure will not apply to proceedings for divorce that have started before the commencement date in April 2022.

 A key point to highlight, is that divorce proceedings (under the current law and under the new law when it comes into force) do not resolve how your finances will be divided.
 It is crucial that you consider your financial claims in conjunction with the divorce proceedings.
 There are risks to finalising your divorce before you have resolved your finances.